-These topics were gathered and discussed by cloud experts from Thales Alenia Space, Airbus Defense and Space, CS group and Capgemini.
+These topics were gathered and discussed by cloud experts from Thales Alenia Space, Airbus Defence and Space, CS group and Capgemini.

 This document is the result of these exchanges.

-A second version of this document (next to come) is an adaptation of these best practices to the Domino-X context.
-For this purpose, the first version of the document will be reviewed and amended by WP 3.1 (dedicated to the general architecture of Domino-X) or by the prime when a real instance of Domino-X will be industrialized.

 How this document is structured

 The subjects of the three themes covered by the document (cloud readiness, cloud agnosticism and DevSecOps) continually overlap.
 It is therefore not possible to tackle the themes one after the other.
 We have therefore decided to deal the subjects one by one by indicating the theme or themes to which they are attached.